emilia-t/OnlineMapServer/README.md

 ### 4.If "...
 All Done" is displayed on the terminal, it means the online map service has been started

 ### common problem:<br />
-The client cannot connect to the server:<br />
+1.The client cannot connect to the server:<br />
 Please check whether the server address configured by the client is correct<br />
 2. Please check whether the service firewall configuration has opened the corresponding port for your service (the default is 9998)<br />
 3. Unable to create the database.
 Please check whether the public account and password, as well as the root password, are correct<br />